 Accurate – Not Accurate Debate Example

-Take the example of an organization that has multiple divisions, each with its own information processing capabilities with a decentralized management structure.
+Take the example of an organization that has multiple divisions, each with its own information processing capabilities with a decentralized management structure, and no enterprise data management program.
 In this situation, the general manager of each division is responsible for all business activity and for the business results that are communicated to corporate headquarters.
 Each division is responsible for gathering and providing the information needed by the business participants to fulfill their designated tasks.

 The people in each division are happy because the information they can access is deemed to be accurate and meets their individual needs.
 They are satisfied and, if asked, would indicate they have access to high quality information.
 In fact, they would be correct in making that statement.